-Short selling has gotten a lot of attention in 2021.
-Throughout the year, groups of retail traders on social media have successfully orchestrated targeted buying campaigns for some of the most heavily shorted stocks in the market in an attempt to drive out short sellers and trigger short squeezes.
-Short squeezes are large, short-term spikes in share price that occur when a sizable number of short sellers are forced to cover, or exit, their positions by buying shares of stock.
+Short squeezes have gotten a lot of attention in 2021.
+Groups of retail traders on Reddit and other social media platforms have successfully orchestrated targeted buying campaigns in some of the most heavily shorted stocks in the market, repeatedly triggering massive short squeezes throughout the year.
+Short squeezes are large, short-term spikes in a stock’s share price that occur when short sellers are forced to exit their positions all at once by covering, or buying back, shares of stock.
 Here are eight stocks that have all the ingredients to be the next major short squeeze, according to Ortex Analytics.

 Workhorse Group Inc. (WKHS)

 Electric vehicle stocks have been popular targets for short sellers in the past year, and Workhorse shares are down 71.4% in that time.
 Much of that sell-off occurred after the U.S. Postal Service chose competitor Oshkosh Corp.
 (OSK) over Workhorse for a crucial $6 billion next-generation delivery vehicle contract.
 Workhorse dropped its lawsuit over the USPS contract in September.
 Shortly thereafter, Workhorse recalled 41 of its C-1000 electric delivery vans and suspended deliveries.
 Market expectations are now extremely low for Workhorse, so any positive news could ignite a short squeeze.
 Workhorse’s short interest is 39.4% of its float.